pyksoft/smartcrm/readme.md

 And much more (in no particular order)

 ### Contribution Guide
-Flarepoint CRM follows [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard.
+Smartpoint CRM follows [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard.

 All test should pass on Travis, or the failed test should be rewritten to fit new changes

 Translation...
-You can help translating Flarepoint-crm into other languages, by copying the resources/lang/en folder into for example resources/lang/de and translate the files, found inside the folder.
+You can help translating Smartpoint-crm into other languages, by copying the resources/lang/en folder into for example resources/lang/de and translate the files, found inside the folder.

 ### Packages
 The packages used are the following...